Information for those interested in learning how to become a licensed child care provider in Idaho.

-- Facilities licensed by a city or county, not requiring state licensing
+- Facilities licensed by a city or county, and not requiring state licensing

 State licenses are issued by the Department of Health and Welfare.
 Customer support specialists with IdahoSTARS collect the documentation and assist the applicant through the state licensing process.

-If you are interested in becoming a state licensed provider, please review all of the information required for both the application process and ongoing as a licensed provider.
-Contact your local city or county planning and zoning office to see if there are requirements that may prohibit your ability to comply with local ordinances and complete the licensing process.
+If you are interested in becoming a state-licensed provider, review all of the information required for both the application process and ongoing as a licensed provider.
+Contact your city or county planning and zoning office to see if there are requirements that may prohibit your ability to comply with local ordinances and complete the licensing process.